-Furthermore, since the posted information in the Researchmap and/or the database of the Grantsin-Aid for Scientific Research (KAKEN) is to be handled as a reference according to the necessity in the review of the KAKENHI, the registration of the researcher information into the Researchmap is encouraged.
+The "researchmap (https://researchmap.jp/)" is the Japan's largest researcher information database in-Aid for Scientific Research (KAKEN) is to be handled as a reference according to the necessity in the review of the KAKENHI, the registration of the researcher information into the Researchmap is encouraged.
 In addition, when doing so, make sure to register the "Researcher Number" because the posted information is to be searched with the "Researcher Number" when referring to the posted information in the Researchmap at the review.